 There is a scene in Yes, Daddy that I think about every once in a while.
 Jonah, the main character, is on the beach with a man who is holding him captive in his house compound nearby.
 While they walk, Jonah sees an old friend from work.
 The friend is with another guy who Jonah learns is his boyfriend.
 In that moment, Jonah is trapped in his life psychologically, physically, and financially, in contrast to his friend who is free, authentic, and enjoying what appears to be a mature, healthy, romantic relationship.
 They are on the same beach, but they are not the same.
 Jonah was trained to be controlled, through religion, he was trained to give up agency, he was trained to look for a savior.
 He had chosen to leave the city and ignore this friend – he had actively sought out the man that had taken his freedom away.
 Throughout the book, you realize that Jonah doesn’t get to do the normal “boyfriend thing,” he doesn’t get to just enjoy his life.
 Those things are a fantasy.
 They are like a movie he is watching.
 It is impossible to climb into the screen and join them.
 He can’t even be sure that he would be happy and satisfied there if he could.

-In all of these moments, what was so unsettling was that I felt like I was being seen.
-I felt like I was being pulled into reality – like they were actually kind of waking me up from my disassociation.
-As I came out of the closet, it followed me.
+In all of these interactions, what was so unsettling was that I felt like I was being truly seen.
+I was being pulled into reality – like they were actually kind of waking me up from my disassociation.
+As I came out of the closet, the closet followed me.
 The fear, the self-criticism, the willingness to give it all away, the lack of faith that happiness is something truly accessible to me.
 As I entered relationships, entered new spaces, even physically connected, I felt like there was always this layer of cellophane between me and that world.
 It had a shimmer.
-Inhabiting gay homes was sometimes even uncomfortable.
-I was often so dissociated I didn’t realize all the feelings I was feeling and definitely not relaxed enough to acknowledge it in the moment.
-Even as I was being warmly welcomed I felt like I didn’t really belong, not just in their home, but in their reality.
+I was sometimes very stressed out on the inside and I had a hard time recognizing all the feelings I was feeling much less actually acknowledge them in the moment.
+Even as I was being warmly welcomed I felt like I didn’t really belong, not just in their life, but in their reality.

 I can’t say exactly why I felt these ways.
 I’ve given myself permission to not always know (or try to know) why some things are the way they are.
-But it is important to recognize the way these feelings affected my relationships, especially connections early on.
-I spent so much time in awe – like those stereotypical orphans in old movies watching a family eat a meal.
-It was overwhelming to be face-to-face with a life that I had denied myself, that was denied to me, that to an extent I didn’t even know existed.
+I am certainly working through personality and attachment issues that exacerbated these feelings for me vs. potentially other people coming out of the closet.
+These feelings affected my relationships in ways that I very much want to resolve – through work and also by just living more life.
+It was overwhelming in those early days to be face-to-face with a life that I had denied myself, that was denied to me, that to an extent I didn’t even know existed.

 On the other hand, it’s also true that they were even more free and uninhibited than I realized.
 Grief has come to me in waves over the last few years as I have realized how much I gave up by staying in the closet: the places, events, organizations, friendships, and experiences I denied myself.
-It’s stereotypical to say that it was easier when I was in the closet and didn’t know how much I was missing out on.
-Although staying in the closet kept me safe and did preserve a small measure of inner peace, it was extremely fragile and very frequently unsettled.
+In some ways it was easier when I was in the closet and didn’t know how much I was missing out on.
+Although staying in the closet kept me safe and did preserve a small measure of inner peace, but it was extremely fragile.
 As much as I tried to avoid queer culture to preserve that inner peace, it was impossible to really maintain that distance.
 I regularly caught glimpses of articles, Instagram accounts, or people that reminded me of what I was missing out on.
 Over time, these moments all added up to a deep and secret sadness I carried for so long I nearly forgot about it.
 The more I have opened up my life the more I have grieved everything that I missed.
 Early on, I cried all the time as I let go of deep layers of pain, loneliness, and sadness.
 The grief has been a relief and a release.
 It has felt healing and life-giving.
 Grief comes with any loss and the greater the loss the greater the grief.

 When I finally started to come out of the closet, one of the ways that I processed my story was by reading through old journal entries.